https://www.deakin.edu.au/__data/assets/image/0010/2521468/35253_2022_10_24_DEAKIN_Nursing_13973.jpg

 Discipline

 Cardiac nurses help care for patients with acute and chronic cardiovascular conditions.
-With our postgraduate cardiac care courses, you’ll learn how to assess and manage patients with a variety of complex cardiovascular conditions.
+With our postgraduate cardiac care courses, you’ll learn how to assess and manage patients with a variety of complex conditions.

 Postgraduate